What programs and services are available for students?

 New Horizons Book Loan Program

 The New Horizons Book Loan program provides low-income students with books for eligible courses.
 The book loan program is funded through the Carl D. Perkins Vocational and Applied Technology Act of 1998 (VTEA), a state funded grant to improve the vocational and technical education programs in California.
 To be eligible to participate in the book loan program, students must be recipients of the Board of Governors Fee Waiver (BOGW) and meet other specified criteria.
 To learn more or to request an application, please call (760) 773-2571.

 Located next to the Counseling Center in the Cravens Student Services Center, the Transfer Center is available to assist students with completing the transfer process to a four-year institution.
 A resource library of select college catalogs and reference materials are also available.
-Services include counseling, workshops, assistance in completing transfer applications to CSU, UC, independent or out-of-state colleges and universities.
+Services include counseling, workshops, and assistance in completing transfer applications to CSU, UC, independent, or out-of-state colleges and universities.
 Counselors and university representatives are available by appointment to work with prospective transfer students.

 All SSS programs are open to any COD student who meets low-income criteria and who would be the first in their family to attain a college degree.
-SSS-ACES serves the general student population while SSS-DSPS has a similar eligibility criteria; however it has a special focus on assisting students who have verified disabilities.
-The new SSS-Veterans program aims to help veteran students succeed academically.
-The eligibility requirements are the same as the other two SSS programs, however, participants have to be military veterans or reservists.
+SSS-ACES serves the general student population while SSS-DSPS has a similar eligibility criteria; however, it has a special focus on assisting students who have verified disabilities.
+The SSS-Veterans program aims to help veteran students succeed academically.
+The eligibility requirements are the same as the other two SSS programs; however, participants have to be military veterans or reservists.

 SSS-ACES: (760) 776-7347

 SSS-Veterans: (760) 674-7805